jake-knerr/chess/README.md

 #### Define states below fragments.

 > Why?
-Since states can modify other rules or target unstyled content, it can be tricky to determine where to locate them.
-For simplicity, put them below other rules.
+Since states can modify fragments or target unstyled content, it can be tricky to determine where to locate them.
+For simplicity, put them below fragments.

 ```css
 .btn {